-Primary Responsibility: Public Safety Services Department Anticipated Timeline: Calendar Year 2024 for Investigation Anticipated Funding: General Fund Quantified Objectives: Report Regarding Investigation; Implemented Measures (if applicable)
+Primary Responsibility: Public Safety Services Department

+Implemented Measures (if applicable)

 Note: The investigation called for in this program is a necessary precursor to the potential identification of implementable measures and associated timelines.
 The report regarding investigation will provide greater specificity including, as applicable, clear commitments and milestones, and measurable outcomes.